mplatta/LeavesRadar/README.md

 $ make clean
 ```

-## How run
+## How to run
-Navigate to bin file and run:
+Navigate to bin/ file and run:

 * for generate histogram for all image in path:
 ```sh